 In this section, we discuss means to ensure the security and the data protection in the IIP-Ecosphere platform.
-We start with (cross-cutting) internal security and security analysis in Section 7.1 and external security measures in Section 7.2.
+We start with (cross-cutting) internal security and security analysis in Section 7.1, the support/application of concepts of the IoT component profile in Section 7.2 and external security measures in Section 7.2.